GrantCuster/hwriting/content/posts/2021-08-10-computer-lab-an-idea-for-an-art-installation-for-software-development.md

 What do you want to be the base of the computers in the front half?
 How much functionality do you want to build in?
 As a mostly web dev, I would want to start with some baseline reasonable version of Linux, and would possibly package the programs as local web apps.
 Different programs might want to start elsewhere.

 You also have to balance how much you actually want to enable people to do work.
 Pre-covid I used to work in the library a fair amount and the screens of people using the computers there were often pretty visible.
 Lots of kids playing browser-based games and adults looking up things on the internet or writing word docs.
 What base would you need to be able to make a text editing app that is actually workable for people?
-Could you make a game kids would play?
+Could you make a game kids would return to play?

 ### How to handle the internet